 When I was younger, my father was fond of saying that there were a few things on which a man must never skimp; a pair of shoes and a mattress.
 He said this the way fathers often do when trying to impart wisdom; by making it seem like it was just a thing he said, an everyday platitude.
 In reality, it has been one of the most profound pieces of advice I ever got from my old man.
-His logic was that these were the items which held the key to our comfort.
+His logic was that these were the items that held the key to our comfort.
 My father firmly believed that no matter what life threw at us, if we had on a pair of comfortable shoes and a good mattress on which to lie down at the end of the day, we would be much better suited to face it.
 Boy was he right!

 Moneywise, these are some of the most reliable investments you can make.
 Shoes at least, are relatively inexpensive and, for most people, easy to replace; yet a good quality mattress can run you for thousands of pounds.
 Few things in life will impact your overall quality of life more than getting a full night’s sleep.
 What happens then, when you don´t have the money to buy the very best mattress available?
 Or perhaps that very expensive mattress you purchased a few years back is beginning to show signs of wear?
 You get yourself the best mattress topper you can afford, is what you do!